helm/charts/incubator/redis-commander/README.md

 # Redis Commander - Redis web management tool written in node.js

-[Redis Commander](https://joeferner.github.io/redis-commander/) Redis-Commander is a node.js web application used to view, edit, and manage a Redis Database.
+[Redis Commander](https://joeferner.github.io/redis-commander/) is a node.js web application used to view, edit, and manage a Redis Database.

 ## Introduction